instedd/cdx/README.md

 Alternatively, you can provide your own document format implementation, as long as it responds to two methods:

 * `indexed_field_name(cdp_field_name)` Based on a canonical field name, provide the field name in your ES instance; this method is used for building the filters and aggregations in ES based on the query received.
-* `translate_event(event)` Given an event or the result of an aggregation to be returned to the client, translate its keys to the ones expected by a CDX API consumer.
+* `translate_test(test)` Given an test or the result of an aggregation to be returned to the client, translate its keys to the ones expected by a CDX API consumer.

 ## Querying